F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 About Telemetry Streaming
 =========================

-Telemetry Streaming is an iControl LX extension that sends telemetry information, such as client/server stats, from the BIG-IP to third-party monitoring and stats aggregation tools.
+Telemetry Streaming is an iControl LX extension that aggregates, normalizes, and forwards statistics and events from the BIG-IP to a consumer application.

 .. image:: /images/telemetry-streaming-diagram.png